Zymbit Documentation

 October 2023

-Secure Compute Module moved from Revision A to Revision B. The Zymbit Software did not change.
+Secure Compute Module moved from Revision A to Revision B. The Zymbit Driver Package did not change.
 The root filesystem partitioning changed from 100% of the eMMC to 50% of the eMMC (encrypted).
 This was done to accommodate future support for Bootware, which is available in a Preview mode.
 A utility is included to repartition to 100% (encrypted) if required.

 See the Troubleshooting/FAQ for more information on the changes from Rev A to Rev B of the SCM itself.